 How to make sweet shortcrust pastry

-Full measurements and instructions can be found on the printable recipe card at the bottom of the page
+Full measurements and instructions can be found on the printable recipe card

-Whilst the recipe calls for ready-made mincemeat, the sweet shortcrust pastry is made from scratch and is so easy.
-Keep these top tips in mind and you'll be making pastry every time.
+Although the recipe calls for ready-made mincemeat, the sweet shortcrust pastry is made from scratch and is so easy.

 - Really cold butter - keep your butter in the fridge until you're ready to use it.
 If warms up too much you can end up with a greasy, dull pastry.
 Don't be afraid to pop it back in the fridge to chill if you need to.